 I want more.

-So you were given a warning for just having a regular voice?
+Were you given a warning for having a regular voice?

 Well, you know me.

-Yeah – I am polite, you know, and I believe in myself as the person who I am.
+Yeah – but I am polite, you know, and I believe in myself as the person who I am.
 I tried to do it my way, and it didn’t work.
 I had to be more rude and loud.
-The irony behind this is that the most recruiting agencies show off their “ethical values” on their websites, they say they’re different and that they do the right thing, and they are honest, but it’s simply not true.
+The irony behind this is that the most recruiting agencies show off their ethical values on their websites, they say they’re different and that they do the right thing, and they are honest, but it’s simply not true.